Zamavundla/Zamavundla/README.md

 *   🌍 I'm based in Cape Town, South Africa
 *   ✉️ You can contact me at [zsdouzee8@gmail.com](mailto:zsdouzee8@gmail.com)
-*   🧠 I'm learning Python, Java
+*   🧠 I'm currently learning Python, Java
 *   🤝 I'm open to collaborating on Website building and Software Development of any kind
 *   ⚡ I'm a passionate person who likes to laugh a lot, and wishes to have a superpower but doesn't know which one.